Shelby, Iowa

 Shelby is a city in Pottawattamie and Shelby counties in the U.S. state of Iowa.
 The population was 727 at the time of the 2020 census.

 History

-Shelby got its start in the late 1860s, following construction of the railroad through the territory.
+Shelby started in the late 1860s, following the construction of the railroad through the territory.

-Shelby was platted in 1870 by Benjamin F. Allen and Thusie Allen, and was incorporated in 1877.
+Shelby was platted in 1870 by Benjamin F. Allen and Thusie Allen and was incorporated in 1877.

-The Chicago, Rock Island and Pacific Railroad Stone Arch Viaduct, north-east of Shelby, is listed on the National Register of Historic Places.
+The Chicago, Rock Island, and Pacific Railroad Stone Arch Viaduct, north-east of Shelby, is listed on the National Register of Historic Places.